Sinclair Broadcast Group

 The Day 4-8 graphic consists of one map depicting the severe weather threat during the forecast period.
 A single line will be drawn on the graphic for each separate area where there is at least a 30% probability for severe thunderstorms.
 This is equivalent to a higher end slight risk threat.
 A text box is included with the severe weather area listing the day(s) of the potential severe weather threat.

 THERE IS A SLGT RISK OF SVR TSTMS TO THE RIGHT OF A LINE FROM 45 ESE YUM TRM NID P38 CDC BCE U28 EVW LND 4DG LBF OLU MKT 55 NW CMX ...CONT...40 E TOL FDY LUK 5I3 PSK 25 NE ECG.

-A SLGT risk implies that well-organized severe thunderstorms are expected but in relatively small numbers/coverage, or a small chance of a more significant severe event.
-Not all severe storm events will be covered with a SLGT risk, especially during the summer when short-lived, "pulse-type" severe storms are relatively common during the afternoon.
+A SLGT risk implies that well-organized severe thunderstorms are expected but either in relatively low numbers or coverage, or a small chance of a more significant severe event.

-The HIGH risk implies that a major severe weather outbreak is expected, with large coverage of severe weather and the likelihood of extreme severe (i.e., violent tornadoes or very damaging convective wind events).
-The HIGH risk category is reserved for the most extreme events with the least forecast uncertainty, and is only used a few times each year.
+The HIGH risk implies that a major severe weather outbreak is expected, with strong confidence.
+A large coverage of severe weather is likely with some instances of extreme severe (i.e., violent tornadoes or very damaging convective wind events) embedded in that.
+The HIGH risk category is reserved for the most intense and dangerous events with the most forecast certainty, and is only used a few times each year at most.

-The outlook categories are related to the specific tornado, damaging wind, and large hail probability forecast graphics on Day 1, and the total severe storm probabilities for the Day 2 and Day 3 outlooks.
+The outlook categories are driven by the specific tornado, damaging wind, and large hail probabilities on Day 1, and the total severe storm probabilities for the Day 2 and Day 3 outlooks.